stfc/PSyclone/doc/nemo.rst

  3. All recognised loops (levels, latitude etc.) are assumed to be parallelisable.
 This will not always be the case (e.g. tridiagonal solve has a loop-carried dependence in the vertical);
- 4. Loops/kernels within CASE statements are not found.
+ 4. Loops/kernels within CASE statements are not found;
+ 5. Labelled do-loops are not handled (i.e. they will probably end up being put inside a code block).